pycif.plugins.datastreams.fluxes.tm5 — API reference

 Parameters:

-• self – the fluxes Plugin
+• self – the fluxes Plugin, providing domain (for the output shape).

 • name – the name of the component